Narciso Rodriguez: Narciso Rodriguez label (1997–present)

 In 2003, Rodriguez launched his first fragrance, Narciso Rodriguez for Her, inspired by a bottle of Egyptian musk oil he had been given in high school.
-Other popular fragrances by Narciso Rodriguez: Narciso Poudree (2016), Narciso Rouge (2018), Musc Noir For Her (2021).

-By 2006, Rodriguez, who had ended his partnership with his label's manufacturer, Aeffe, was over US$1 million in debt to his suppliers, and needed fabric donations for his spring collection.

-On May 5, 2007, Liz Claiborne acquired a 50% interest in the Narciso Rodriguez label.
-However, in 2008, Narciso Rodriguez bought the 50% interest back from Liz Claiborne for 12 million dollars.
+By 2006, Rodriguez had ended his partnership with his label's manufacturer, Aeffe, and was over $1 million in debt to his suppliers; he needed fabric donations for his spring collection.
+On May 5, 2007, Liz Claiborne acquired a 50% interest in the label.
+In 2008, Rodriguez bought the stake back for $12 million.